1985 Barrie tornado

 On Friday, May 31, 1985, a short-lived, but devastating and violent F4 tornado affected the City of Barrie, Ontario, Canada.
 The tornado was part of a larger outbreak that spanned both the preceding and the following day.
 The outbreak spawned several long-lived, cyclic, tornado-producing supercells over portions of Eastern Canada and the Great Lakes region of the Midwestern and Northeastern United States, one of which eventually generated the tornado.

-Background
+Meteorological synopsis

 On the afternoon of May 31, atmospheric conditions were conducive to a large-scale severe weather event over portions of the Great Lakes region.
 An anomalously intense low-pressure system of no more than 984 mb had already impinged on Michigan's Upper Peninsula.
 Meanwhile, a cold front had extended southward from the low across the western Great Lakes and then through Illinois and Missouri.
 Severe thunderstorms and isolated tornadoes had already impacted portions of the Midwest, particularly Iowa and Wisconsin, the day previous, associated with this same cold front.
 Very warm, moist air advected in ahead of this system, forming a broad warm sector.
 Temperatures reached approximately 80–85 F across much of southern Ontario, in addition to high dew points.
 By late afternoon, temperatures had reached 87 F at Cleveland, Ohio, 82 F at Youngstown, and 85 F at Erie, Pennsylvania.